 “Good,” Christina replied, “They’re alive.
 At least we have some good news around here.”
 She turned to the command sergeant major from the 502nd Infantry Regiment standing near her.
-“We’ll need his former chief of staff on the fastest transport to Earth.
-They’ll have my personal authorization to enter Earth orbit.”
+“We’ll need his former chief of staff on the fastest transport to Terra.
+They’ll have my personal authorization to enter Terra orbit.”

 “Yes, Madam President!”
 The sergeant major walked to one of the privates who were sitting at one of several communication stations lining the northern wall.

 “Until he gets here, and we start setting up some form of hierarchy of government, we need to calm the people of the nation.
 We need to assure the people of this nation that we have things under control,” Mark said.